Do you want more viewers for your art blog? What is the best length for art blogs?

 To be able to sell more art you will need to generate more traffic to your blog and website.
 When it comes to blogging you want to tell a story that will keep the reader’s interest so they will continue to return.

 The length of your articles will depend on the type of post that you are creating.
-Showcasing your latest artwork will have less content than an article that describes a technique that you use.
+For example, showcasing your latest artwork will have less text than an article that describes a technique that you use.